kwsch/PKHeX/README.md

 The executable can be built with any compiler that supports C# 6.0.

+### Build Configurations

+Use the Debug or Release build configurations when building using the .Net Framework.
+Use the Mono-Debug or Mono-Release build configurations when building using Mono.

 ## Dependencies

 PKHeX's QR code generation code is taken from [QRCoder](https://github.com/codebude/QRCoder), which is licensed under [the MIT license](https://github.com/codebude/QRCoder/blob/master/LICENSE.txt).